 Following are some areas where Artificial Intelligence has been of prestigious value in the Banking sector.

-We’ve all come into contact with Chatbots at some stage or the other such as while accessing e-commerce websites, while reaching out to customer support or while booking hotels or flights for travel (Read What are the roles, opportunities and challenges posed by Big Data in Tourism?)
+We’ve all come into contact with Chatbots at some stage or the other such as while accessing e-commerce websites while reaching out to customer support or while booking hotels or flights for travel.

 AI’s predictive analytics and machine learning allow for inconsistencies in large-scale data sets to be traced in seconds.